tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

     The easiest way to do this is to use the python SimpleHTTPServer" (in a console/terminal opened in the html subfolder type: python -m SimpleHTTPServer 8080 and then open http://localhost:8080/main.html from your browser).
+	Another way of making it work locally is to use the emrun program from a console/terminal opened in the html subfolder: emrun main.html	[Never tested, but it should work better.]

 ->  otherwise it must be something related to your system or the configuration of your browser.